-The copper wires that create a circuit for residential electrical services such as GFCI outlets, lights, wall outlets, and more all must run parallel in a tightly packed bundle yet must not contact each other.
+The copper wires that create a circuit for residential electrical services such as GFCI outlets, lights, wall outlets, and more must run parallel in a tightly packed bundle, but they also must not contact each other.
 Running every individual wire separately would be logistically difficult: thus the need for a tight bundle.
 Yet if bare wires were allowed to touch, the circuit would not work.
 Wires must remain close yet stay separate.

 Over the many decades that electricity has been powering homes, these parallel wires have been bundled and separated in several different ways.
 The most common and efficient way of creating this separated-wire bundle is with Romex brand and other non-metallic (NM) sheathed electrical cable.

 What Is Non-Metallic (NM) Electrical Cable?

 The non-metallic (NM) designation refers to the outer sheathing that bundles individual wires together like a cable.
 This is in contrast to metallic sheathed cable or conduit wiring, in which the bundle of individual conductors is protected by some form of a metal coil or metal conduit.
 Typically, there are three parts to NM electrical cable: outer cable sheathing, wire insulation, and wire.

 NM electrical cable's outer sheathing is a 30 mil-thick PVC jacket that serves to bundle the individual wire conductors and to protect them.
 The sheathing is extremely tough.
 This is necessary to withstand the stress inflicted on the sheathing when the cable is pulled through holes in studs.